 Annually, the South Dakota Parks and Recreation Association awards scholarships to promising students who are majoring in a South Dakota college and university with parks and recreation emphasis.

-Paige O’Farrell of Sioux Falls, SD, and Logan Haak of Yankton, SD, have each been named the recipient of a $2,000 scholarship presented by the South Dakota Parks and Recreation Association (SDPRA).
+Sunni Josephson of Sioux Falls, SD, and Carter Vogel of Brownsdale, MN, have each been names the recipient of a $2,000 scholarship presents by the South Dakota Parks and Recreation Association (SDPRA).

 The SDPRA student scholarship program promotes and supports excellence in the field of park and recreation by providing financial assistance for both undergraduate and graduate students who are majoring in a South Dakota college and university with a parks and recreation emphasis.
 Two students in the recreation, parks and/or natural resource management field are each awarded a $2,000 scholarship following review of applications.